phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 This method verifies which values are different from "" (empty string) and null and takes them into account to create the query:

-* If the field data type is text or similar (char, varchar, text, etc.) It use a SQL "like" operator to filter the results.
+* If the field data type is text or similar (char, varchar, text, etc.) It uses an SQL "like" operator to filter the results.
 * If the data type is not text or similar, it'll use the operator "=".

 Additionally, "Criteria" ignores all the $_POST variables that do not match any field in the table.